1

 The source Core Public Health Services Operational Definitions Manual 2019 is organized as follows:

-• All Foundational Capabilities are labeled 'A'
+• All Foundational Services are labeled 'B'

 • Functions are labeled 'a', 'b' etc.